kbala/ionic-file-cache/README.md

     public imageUrl: SafeUrl = "assets/imgs/loading.gif";

     constructor(private fileCachePvdr:FileCacheProvider){
+        // Cache it a live url
         this.getCachedFile('image url')
     }

     async getCachedFile(url: string) {
-        this.imageUrl = await this.fileCachePvdr.getCachedFile(url);
+        // It returns the cached url which is sanitized by `domSanitizer.bypassSecurityTrustUrl()` this.imageUrl = await this.fileCachePvdr.getCachedFile(url);
     }
 }